Indomethacin Side Effects

 Not all side effects for indomethacin may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to indomethacin: oral capsule, oral capsule extended release, oral suspension

-Check with your doctor immediately if any of the following side effects occur while taking indomethacin:Less common
+You should check with your doctor immediately if any of these side effects occur when taking indomethacin:Less common

 - Acid or sour stomach

 - Abdominal or stomach cramping, burning, or tenderness